Given how much time we spend on them, accidental spills are inevitable, so knowing how to clean a couch is useful expertise.

 1. Start with a surface clean

 Start by removing all the couch pillows and checking down the sides for candy wrappers, loose change, small toys and so on, then give your sofa a good vacuum, ideally with an upholstery attachment if you have one.

 ‘This will get rid of dust and debris, which is advisable before using any cleaning products’, says Lynsey.
 ‘Remove all the cushions and vacuum both sides as well as the base, back and sides’, she says.

 If you’re a pet owner, a reusable lint remover is a quick and effective way of getting rid of stray hairs – handy if you’ve got guests arriving at short notice.

 2. Check the label

-Before you attempt a deep clean or tackle any stains, always check your couch’s care label and laundry symbols.
+Before you attempt a deep clean or tackle any stains, always check your couch’s care label.
 There’s a generic set of codes used by the industry that tell you clearly which cleaning method and products are safe to use.

 W – means you can only use a water-based cleaner.

 S or P – means no water, only solvent-based cleaning products should be used.